itpresidents/icm-help-sessions-2020/session-08/session-08-example.md

   updatePixels();
 ```
 ## How to Sort a Row/Column
 Now it's time to sort the pixels by row and column.
 The way to do that is actually very simple in JavaScript - arrys in JavaScript has a built-in `.sort()` function!
 So all we need to do is to grab a row/column of pixels, save them to a temporary array, and call `array.sort()`.
 Below is a `sortRow()` function that takes in the grouped pixels, sort its designated rows, and apply the changes to the original pixels array of the canvas.
-(There's a `sortColulmn()` function that does exactly the same thing but just doing it by columns.)
+(There's also a `sortColulmn()` function that does exactly the same thing but just doing it by columns.)
 The grabbing is done by using `.slice()`, and then sort by calling `rowToSort.sort()`.
 ```js
   function sortRow(groupedPixels, originalPixels, startRow, endRow) {